-In the village itself, you will see outlets pretty much the same as you would see in the other villages around the island.
+In the village of Kiotari In Rhodes itself, you will see outlets pretty much the same as you would see in the other villages around the island.

 With the exception of food and beverage outlets, there is little else going on.
 This of course can be overcome if you are staying in one of the huge hotel complexes in the area like I mentioned above.

-To enhance what I am talking about, if you take a local Rhodes guide book (any of them) and look at the section on Kiotari, it will tell you what to see and where to go.
+To illustrate my point, if you pick up any local Rhodes guidebook and check the section on Kiotari, it will guide you on what to see and where to go.

 - Lindos is only a short drive away!

-- If you like Windsurfing, nearby Prasonisi offer a wonderful location to undertake your activities.
+- If you’re a fan of windsurfing, the nearby Prasonisi offers a fantastic location for your activities.

-- If you are in search of a little history, visit the nearby village of Askiplio and witness some lovely churches and a museum.
+- For those in search of a bit of history, the nearby village of Askiplio invites you to explore its lovely churches and a museum.